seethespark/FixedWidthToExcel/README.md

 # FixedWidthToExcel
-Take a fixed width file and some meta data and upen it in Excel
+Take a fixed width file and some meta data and open it in Excel.